Socialist Federal Republic of Yugoslavia: Popular music

 Yugoslavia had a moderately high degree of artistic and musical freedom, owing in part to the Tito–Stalin split, which saw the country pursue positive relations with many countries outside the Eastern Bloc.
 Popular music in Yugoslavia had a diverse array of stylistic influences from throughout the world.
 Western-influenced popular music was socially accepted, more so than in Eastern Bloc countries, and was well-covered in the media, which included numerous concerts, music magazines, radio and TV shows.
 Aspiring artists could travel to the capitalist countries of Western Europe, and bring back musical instruments and equipment.

 Prior to World War II, Yugoslavia was among the least developed countries in Europe.
 Apart from a small urban elite, much of the population was illiterate, lacked access to musical training, instruments, and radios.
 The country also suffered from among the highest degree of losses in Europe from World War II.
 During the 1940s, the Communist Party of Yugoslavia actively promoted socialist realism through agitprop, including music.
 Many party leaders disparaged Western-style popular music such as jazz, with such music often being stigmatized or censored.
 However, due to their geography, the Socialist Republics of Slovenia and Croatia had high exposure to popular music from neighboring Austria and Italy during this time.
 In lieu of it, music imported from the Soviet Union was commonplace, but Communist Party officials were wary of that too, and many felt belittled by Soviet officials.

 In 1948, Yugoslavia was expelled from Cominform.
 Upon this expulsion, the Communist Party of Yugoslavia no longer felt the need to engage in Stalinist-styled cultural policies which suppressed non-propagandist popular music.
 However, throughout the 1950s, some Party officials remained antagonistic towards music from Western countries.
 As the country sought to foster more relationships outside of the Eastern Bloc, Yugoslavia opened up more and more through the late 1950s.
-During the 1950s, many famous international stars were welcome to, and visited, Yugoslavia.
+During the 1950s, Yugoslavia welcomed and hosted many famous international stars.